Former Hollywood executive gets 6 years prison for defrauding BlackRock fund

 Prosecutors said Sadleir misappropriated more than $25 million, including to buy a $14 million Beverly Hills mansion, by pretending it was invested in prepaid media credits, and masqueraded as ad executive "Amanda Stevens" to email BlackRock.

 Sentencing in that case is scheduled for Sept.
-28 in Los Angeles federal court.
+28 in federal court in Los Angeles.
 Prosecutors there have said they would recommend the sentence run concurrent with the Manhattan sentence.

 Sadleir's lawyers had urged Engelmayer not to impose a prison term, saying the father of two young boys was "deeply sorry for, and embarrassed by, his crimes," and that there was "no chance" of recidivism.